German Butterball – Early Ship Organic Seed Potatoes

 - This product does not ship to the following countries: United Arab Emirates, Austria, Australia, Barbados, Belgium, Bulgaria, Bermuda, Bahamas, Switzerland, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hong Kong, Croatia, Hungary, Ireland, Iceland, Italy, Japan, Republic of Korea, Kuwait, Cayman Islands, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, New Zealand, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, Sweden, Singapore, Slovenia, Slovakia, San Marino, Thailand, Trinidad and Tobago, Taiwan, Ukraine.

-- This product does not ship to the following states and jurisdictions: AA, AE, AK, AP, AS, FM, GU, HI, MH, MP, PR, PW, VI.
+- This product does not ship to the following states and jurisdictions: AA, AE, AK, AP, AS, FM, GU, HI, ME, MH, MP, PR, PW, VI.

 Potatoes ship from February through early March according to destination and climate.
 25 lb. and 50 lb. sizes ship via ground transportation and require a physical address for delivery (no P.O.
 Boxes).
 5 lb. sizes can ship to a P.O. box.